neuropsychology/Courses/Statistics/R/English/Introduction.md

 results <- aov(df$Negative_Affect ~ df$Sex * df$Mood_Disorder)
 ```

-This formula means that we want to explain/predict the Negative Affect (our *outcome variable*) with Sex, Mood Disorder *and* the interaction between the two predictors.
-If you don't want to include the interaction, replace the " * " with a " + ".
+This formula means that we want to explain/predict the Negative Affect (our *outcome variable*) with Sex, Mood Disorder **and** the interaction between the two predictors.
+If you don't want to include the interaction, replace the **" * "** by a **" + "**.

-For more clarity, we can pass the dataframe df as an argument, thus specifying it only once, as follows:
+For more clarity, we can pass the dataframe `df` as an argument, thus specifying it only once, as follows:

 ```R
 results <- aov(Negative_Affect ~ Sex * Mood_Disorder, data=df)